 Restaurant Review: Where The Pancakes Are.
 If you love buttermilk pancakes and Dutch babies, then you must get yourself along to Flat Iron Square which is where these pancakes are.
 It’s the perfect spot if you’re looking for pancake in SE1 or breakfast places on Southwark Bridge Road.
 Read my Where The Pancakes Are review and you’ll want to book a table to try these yourself.

 “Soak up the buzzy atmosphere of Flat Iron Square while you bite into fabulously fluffy buttermilk pancakes topped with sweet or savoury ingredients, it’s a great way to spend an hour!”

 Where The Pancakes Are Menu

-These pancakes are created using Shipton Mills organic flour and buckwheat flour with high welfare eggs and buttermilk.
-If you’d prefer a vegan, dairy-free and wheat free alternative batter, they have your back!
-The maple syrup is 100% pure so you’re in for a real treat.
-Homeboy and I have eaten here a few times and it’s always delicious.
+These pancakes are made using Shipton Mills organic flour and buckwheat flour with high welfare eggs and buttermilk.
+If you’d prefer a vegan, dairy-free and wheat-free alternative batter, they have your back!
+The maple syrup is 100% pure, so you’re in for a real treat.
+Homeboy and I have eaten here a few times, and it’s always delicious.

 Vegan Breakfast Pancakes With Fried Eggs